Alberta Highway 16: Edmonton to Lloydminster

 Highway 16 exits Edmonton and enters Strathcona County just west of its eastern intersection with Anthony Henday Drive (Highway 216).
 The highway travels east and serves as the division between Edmonton and the Urban Service Area of Sherwood Park.
-The highway continues east past the Hamlet of Ardrossan, through Elk Island National Park, and past the Ukrainian Cultural Heritage Village.
+The highway continues east past the Hamlet of Ardrossan and through Elk Island National Park.
+The park was established as a wildlife reserve in 1906 and designated a national park in 1913; it covers 194 km2 approximately 48 km east of Edmonton.
+It is the only completely fenced national park in Canada, protecting herds of plains bison and wood bison along with moose, elk, and over 230 bird species.
+East of the park, the highway passes the Ukrainian Cultural Heritage Village, founded in 1971 and designated a provincial Historic Site in 1975.
+The site interprets Ukrainian settlement in east-central Alberta between 1892 and 1930 through over 30 restored historic structures staffed by costumed interpreters.
 The highway then passes through the rural municipalities of Lamont County, County of Minburn, and the County of Vermilion River.
-The highway continues in a general southeast direction by Town of Mundare and the Town of Vegreville, where Highway 16A passes directly through the Vegreville.
+The highway continues in a general southeast direction by Town of Mundare and the Town of Vegreville, where Highway 16A passes directly through Vegreville.
+Vegreville is home to a 31 ft pysanka sculpture, built in 1973–74 to mark the centennial of the Royal Canadian Mounted Police.
 The highway continues by Hamlet of Lavoy, Hamlet of Ranfurly, Village of Innisfree, Hamlet of Minburn, Village of Mannville, Town of Vermilion, Village of Kitscoty, and Hamlet of Blackfoot.
 The highway is maintained by Alberta Transportation, with the exception of the segment through Elk Island National Park which is maintained by the Government of Canada.
 Highway 16 passes through the City of Lloydminster along Ray Nelson Drive (44 Street) and is maintained by the City of Lloydminster.
+Lloydminster was established in April 1903 by British immigrants led by Reverend George Exton Lloyd, whose name the settlement bears.
+When Alberta and Saskatchewan were created as provinces in 1905, the interprovincial boundary bisected the settlement; the two portions amalgamated into a single municipality in 1930 and achieved city status in 1958.
 Highway 16 is an arterial street; eventually, the highway crosses into Saskatchewan at its intersection with Highway 17 (50 Avenue), where it becomes Saskatchewan Highway 16.